DamVador/exUF_v2/README.md

 Go on your localhost (http://localhost:8591/ if you use docker)

-Might be useless but in case, you can try to connect with this account
+Currently no users can register.
+To change it, you can comment and uncomment the related part in AccountController.php in sprinkles/account/src/Controller

+Registered account to connect :
 * email : dnr94110@gmail.com
 * password : azertyui